-Table 2: Unrealised profits/(losses) on revaluation of investments For the six months to 30 September 2009 £m For the six months to 30 September 2008 For the six months to 31 March 2009 For the year to 31 March 2009 £m Earnings and multiples based valuations Equity - Earnings multiples - Earnings 464 (322) (194) 78 (218) (64) (412) 14 Loans - Impairments (earnings basis) 2 (56) (564) (620) First time movements from cost (30) (519) (549) Market adjustment (40) (35) (35) Other bases Provisions (27) (192) 36 (156) Uplift to imminent sale 1 148 (288) (140) Loans - Impairments (other basis) 52 (228) (228) Other movements on unquoted investments (11) (78) (110) (188) Quoted portfolio 108 (87) (39) (126) Total 227 (411) (2,029) (2,440)
+Table 10: Unrealised profits/(losses) on revaluation of investments

+· · · / For the six For the six For the six For the

+months to months to months to year to

+30 30 31 31

+September September March March

+2009 2008 2009 2009

+£m £m £m £m

+Earnings and multiples based valuations

+Equity - Earnings multiples 464 (194) (218) (412)

+- Earnings (322) 78 (64) 14

+Loans - Impairments (earnings basis) 2 (56) (564) (620)

+First time movements from cost - (30) (519) (549)

+Market adjustment (40) - (35) (35)

+Other bases

+Provisions (27) (192) 36 (156)

+Uplift to imminent sale 1 148 (288) (140)

+Loans - Impairments (other basis) 52 - (228) (228)

+Other movements on unquoted investments (11) (78) (110) (188)

+Quoted portfolio 108 (87) (39) (126)

+Total 227 (411) (2,029) (2,440)

 Impact of earnings multiples movement Quoted markets rose strongly in the six months to 30 September 2009.
-The earnings multiples applied to value the unquoted equity portfolio are sourced from comparable quoted companies and market sector data.
-Due to rises in quoted markets, the increase in the weighted average multiple, post marketability discount, applied to those companies in the 3i portfolio valued on an earnings basis was 21%.
+The earnings multiples applied to value the unquoted equity portfolio are sourced from comparable guoted companies and market sector data.
+Due to rises in guoted markets, the increase in the weighted average multiple, post marketability discount, applied to those companies in the 3i portfolio valued on an earnings basis was 21%.
 This is generally below rises seen in market indices.
 However, as the valuation process is portfolio company specific, the portfolio mix may mean that our earnings multiple movements do not exactly match overall market movements.
 One difference is in 3i's higher performing, higher value assets, which tend to outperform the overall market and where the multiples applied have remained much more stable over the recent market volatility.

-Earnings movements When valuing a portfolio investment on an earnings basis, the earnings used are the latest management accounts data for the last 12 months, unless the data from the forecast is lower or we believe a lower figure from the latest audited accounts provides a more reliable picture of performance.
-Reflecting the general economic environment and the Group's desire to be conservative, the mix at 30 September 2009 was 22% audited accounts (2008: 48%), 39% management accounts (2008: 21%) and 39% forecast earnings (2008: 31%).
+Earnings movements When valuing a portfolio investment on an earnings basis, the earnings used are the latest management accounts data for the last 12 months, unless the data from the forecast accounts is lower or we believe a lower figure from the latest audited accounts provides a more reliable picture of performance.
+Reflecting the general economic environment and the Group's desire to be conservative, the mix at 30 September 2009 was 22% audited accounts (2008: 48%), 39% management accounts (2008: 21%) and 39% forecast accounts (2008: 31%).

-While in a number of these portfolio companies we have seen improved earnings, there have been several companies where, due to the economic conditions, earnings have continued to deteriorate.
+While in a number of portfolio companies we have seen improved earnings, there have been several companies where, due to the economic conditions, earnings have continued to deteriorate.
 This has resulted in a 6% fall in earnings on a weighted average basis in the period.
 Due to the conservative approach of taking forecast earnings where we expect further deterioration, the weighted average movement in earnings used for the valuation is a fall of 13%.

-The value reduction in the unquoted equity portfolio for the period relating to earnings was £322 million, with the majority of this being concentrated in a small number of companies in sectors and geographies particularly impacted by the economic downturn.
+The value reduction in the unquoted equity portfolio for the period relating to earnings was £322 million, with the majority of this being concentrated in a small number of cases in sectors and geographies particularly impacted by the economic downturn.

 Impairments An impairment is recognised once the enterprise value (less senior debt) of an investment falls below the carrying value of 3i's loans.
-This was a significant feature in last year's value movement, with total impairments to 31 March 2009 of £(848) million.
-As a consequence of improved multiples and/or earnings in a number of the portfolio companies and the Debt Warehouse valuation, there was a small net reversal of £54 million in the six months to 30 September 2009.
+This was a significant feature in last year's value movement, with total impairments to 31 March 2009 of $\pounds(848)$ million.
+As a consequence of improved multiples and/or earnings in a number of the portfolio companies and the Debt Warehouse, there was a small net reversal of £54 million in the six months to 30 September 2009.

-Provisions Five investments were provided for in the period, with total provisions of £(27) million (2008: £(192) million).
+Provisions Five investments were provided for in the period, with total provisions of $\pounds(27)$ million (2008: $\pounds(192)$ million).